 with

-where $0\leq r<\infty $, $E$ is the eigenvalue, $L$ is the rotational quantum number, $c>0$ and $a,b\in \mathbb{R}$.
+where $0\leq r < \infty $, $E$ is the eigenvalue, $L$ is the rotational quantum number, $c > 0$ and $a,b \in \mathbb{R}$.

-Eq.(\ref{cornell}), consisting of a Coulombic term and a quark confining potential, appears in the quark dynamics in the concepts of asymptotic freedom and quark confinement in non-Abelian gauge theories such as non-relativistic quark-antiquark bound states described by a Schr\"odinger equation. \cite{Appe1975,Eich1976,Eich1978} Eq.(\ref{cornell}) has also been studied by Gupta and Khare. \cite{Gupt1977}
+Eq.(\ref{cornell}), consisting of a Coulombic term and a quark confining potential, is perceived in quark dynamics in relation to the concepts of asymptotic freedom and quark confinement in non-Abelian gauge theories such as non-relativistic quark-antiquark bound states described by a Schr\"odinger equation \cite{Appe1975,Eich1976,Eich1978}.
+Eq.(\ref{cornell}) was also studied by Gupta and Khare \cite{Gupt1977}.